COMP SCI 7081 - Computer Systems

 North Terrace Campus - Semester 1 - 2021

 General Course Information

-Course Code COMP SCI 7081 Course Computer Systems Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7103, COMP SCI 7202, COMP SCI 7202B or COMP SCI 7208 Assumed Knowledge Mathematics as taught in MATHS 1012 or MATHS 1008 and MATHS 1004 Restrictions Master of Computing and Innovation, Master of Data Science, Grad Dip in Computer Science and Grad Cert in Computer Science students only.
+Course Code COMP SCI 7081 Course Computer Systems Coordinating Unit Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7103, COMP SCI 7202, COMP SCI 7202B or COMP SCI 7208 Assumed Knowledge Mathematics as taught in MATHS 1012 or MATHS 1008 and MATHS 1004 Restrictions Master of Computing and Innovation, Master of Data Science, Grad Dip in Computer Science and Grad Cert in Computer Science students only.
 Course Description This course introduces the elements of computer systems from the level of basic hardware gates, through to compilers, languages and applications.
 The aim is to give an overview of the layered nature of computer systems and how the use of simple interfaces can make the design of complex and powerful systems possible.
 Topics covered include: digital logic, memory, processors, assembly language, virtual machines, recursive descent parsing, code generation and operating systems.

 Course Coordinator: Dr Alfred Fred Brown

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to: